swaptacular/swpt_accounts/protocol.rst

 status_flags : int16
    Account configuration flags.
 Different server implementations may use these flags for different purposes.
 For the lowest bit (bit ``0``) is reserved the meaning "scheduled for deletion".
-If this bit is set, server implementations SHOULD continuously watch the account, and if it is reasonably certain that amount bigger that ``negligible_amount`` can not be lost on the account, and at least 48 hours have passed since account's creation, the account SHOULD be removed from the server's database.
+If all of the following conditions are met, the account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) it is reasonably certain that amount bigger that ``negligible_amount`` can not be lost on the account; 3) there are no prepared transfers awaiting finalization; 4) at least 48 hours have passed since account's creation.
 If those condition are not met, accounts SHOULD NOT be removed.
 When an account has been removed from the server's database, a `AccountPurge`_ message MUST be sent.